Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a particularly stubborn bug,  take a 5-minute break.
-Step away, grab a coffee (or a celebratory beverage if you've already conquered a few!), and return with fresh eyes.
-You'll be amazed how often a "duh" moment magically appears.
-(Seriously, your brain needs a breather; it's not a Roomba that just keeps going until it hits a wall.)
+- **Pro Tip:**  Before you spend hours wrestling with a bug,  **Google it first.**  Seriously.
+You're not the first person to fight that particular digital hydra.
+Someone's probably already slain it and posted the solution online – often with a triumphant "Solved it!" and a celebratory GIF.
+Save yourself the headache (and maybe your sanity).

 ---

-### 📅 Last Updated: 2024-11-20 20:10
+### 📅 Last Updated: 2024-11-21 00:45

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!